 First iPhone App (July, 2008) Which morphed into a “way to connect to the world and share your life on the fly” with the development of apps for the iPad and smartphones and tablets running Google's Android mobile software, as well as several standalone apps.

 Chat (April, 2008) An evolution which encouraged more conversational exchanges, instead of email-like missives, and led to the arrival of Messenger in October of 2011, Facebook's first mobile app dedicated to a single function.

 Of course, we also wondered what might be part of TEQ’s “look back” movie.
 As with Facebook, there are many moments to choose from, but there a few we are sure would “make the cut”….

-ISO 13485:2003 Registration (2006) – TEQ was one of the first thermoformers in North America to hold this preferred certification - a voluntary quality management system standard for companies that design, manufacture and distribute medical devices – which laid the foundation for TEQ’s proven ability to build and manage an ISO 13485:2003 Registered facility in virtually any location.
+ISO 13485 Registration (location specific) – TEQ was one of the first thermoformers in North America to hold this preferred certification - a voluntary quality management system standard for companies that design, manufacture and distribute medical devices – which laid the foundation for TEQ’s proven ability to build and manage an ISO 13485 Registered facility in virtually any location.